CDC Dog Import Requirements for Returning to the United States

 When traveling internationally with a dog, it’s easy to focus on entering another country and forget that returning to the United States has its own rules.

-The CDC’s dog import requirements apply even if your dog originally departed from the U.S., and they must be addressed before you travel, not at the airport on the way home.
+The Centers for Disease Control and Prevention (CDC) dog import requirements apply even if your dog originally departed from the U.S., and they must be addressed before you travel, not at the airport on the way home.

 This post explains what the CDC requires, when it applies, and how we prepared Coco for re-entry into the United States after our time in Italy.